 It’s important to acknowledge, however, that AI can’t drive marketing success by itself.
 AI is capable of multiplying business results and growth, but only when it’s paired with human expertise.
 Marketers will continue to be essential in setting clear objectives — aligned to broader business goals — so that marketing impact can be accurately measured and decisions about where to invest can be more informed.

 With that being said, the speed at which technology is evolving can leave even the most innovative marketers wondering whether their current strategies are enough to unlock AI’s full potential and accelerate business growth.
 That’s where we can help.

 For several years at Google, we’ve been building products that apply cutting-edge AI to help marketers navigate the rapidly changing landscape.
 In that time, we’ve had the privilege of working with thousands of brands and agencies to accelerate their business growth with AI, and through that experience we’ve learned what works.

-Here are three key areas to prioritise for success with AI.
+Here are three key areas to prioritize for success with AI.

 It’s been rewarding to see how much impact we can make by focusing our paid efforts on value.

 Retailer H&M is a powerful example of how first-party data can be used to improve campaign performance.
 Last year, H&M’s global head of paid media, Kristoffer Ullenius, and its global digital media analyst, Katarina Ahlner, shared more about their strategy.
 “Where we previously didn’t optimize our paid Search campaigns towards acquiring new customers, we now started actively thinking about ways to reach them.”
 This meant refocusing the strategy to attract consumers who wouldn’t buy unless they were influenced by marketing.